Robert Mugabe: Thousands gather for Zimbabwe's ex-leader | DW | 14.09.2019

 Those in attendance at the state funeral included South African President Cyril Ramaphosa, Kenyan President Uhuru Kenyatta, South Sudan's Salva Kiir, Rwanda's Paul Kagame, along with other leaders from Equatorial Guinea and Congo.

 They arrived to crowds chanting Zimbabwean liberation songs and banging on drums.
-Mugabe's casket was marched slowly into the stadium, covered by the Zimbabwean flag and accompanied by a military band and an escort of officers.
+Mugabe's casket, covered with the Zimbabwean flag, was marched slowly into the stadium, accompanied by a military band and an escort of officers.

 Dispute over burial